minhanhle93/Joint_Saving_Accounts/README.md

 * A completed Solidity `JointSavings` smart contract.

 * A folder named `Execution_Results` that contains all execution result images.
-These images confirm that the deposit and withdrawal transactions, which are designed to test the `JointSavings` functionality in the JavaScript VM, worked as expected.
+These images confirm that the deposit and withdrawal transactions, which are designed to test the `JointSavings` functionality in the Remix VM (Merged), worked as expected.

 ## Compile and Deploy the Contract in Remix VM Merged (used to be JavaScript VM)